Murray River Adventure Trail

 When fully complete, the Murray River Adventure Trail will encompass a series of connecting walking, cycling and watercraft trails.
 This new long-distance nature-based experience will run along the river and its banks all the way from Lake Hume in the east, near Wodonga, to Mildura in the west.

-New and upgraded trails and a range of other new visitor facilities will be implemented from Barmah National Park (near Picnic Point) to Koondrook as part of Stage One of the trail - spanning an initial 270 kilometres of water-based trail and 201 kilometres land-based trail.
+New and upgraded trails and a range of other new visitor facilities will be implemented from Barmah National Park (near Picnic Point) to Koondrook as part of Stage One of the trail.
 The trail will pass through Lower Goulburn National Park, Gunbower National Park, Murray River Reserve and Echuca.

 The trail will cater for both day visitors and multi-day trail users and will better connect towns along the river for walking and cycling.
 Visitors will enjoy river views and an enhanced understanding and appreciation of the rich environmental and cultural landscape they are walking in.